Faith and Service in the City: Vincentian Leadership Institute for High School Students

 The program immerses students in the tradition of St. Vincent de Paul and the Vincentian Fathers and Daughters of Charity, who have cared for the poor and marginalized throughout the world for almost 400 years.
-Students will have opportunities to develop and lead prayer and social activities throughout each week-long session, honing their leadership skills.
+Students will develop and present prayer and social activities throughout each week-long session, honing their leadership skills.
 The program also offers them the chance to reflect on what gives them meaning in their lives.

 Download the application to apply now.
-Recommended application date: April 15, 2017, but applications will continue to be accepted as space permits.
+The application deadline is April 15, 2018, but applications will continue to be accepted if space permits.

-The dates for the four week-long sessions in summer 2017 are:
+The dates for the three week-long sessions in summer 2018 are: